bonzibudd/Fluent-Metro/README.md

 **And Voilà!** The skin will be applied.

+**If you notice that the menu looks off-color, set the "Menu glass color" to #858585 in Open-Shell Settings.** This will prevent your accent color from being present in the main background.

 **Something doesn't look right?** Feel free to make a [discussions](https://github.com/bonzibudd/Fluent-Metro/discussions) post.

 ### Configurations